 Terminology in the Editor

-- MT terminology suggestions.
-The MT system will display terminology suggestions in orange.
+- MT suggestions: The MT system displays terminology suggestions in orange.

-Missing Terms tooltip is displayed when hovering on the highlighted term.
+Missing Terms tooltip is displayed when hovering over a highlighted term.
 A given term will show

 (more options available) if there are multiple allowed translations for the same term.
 The alternate translations can be found in the Segment Context sidebar.
 The Segment Context sidebar also displays term metadata about who approved the term and the approval date.